-Revenue in the Offshore/Marine sector decreased by 68.0 per cent from NOK 135.8 million in 2015 to NOK 43.5 million in 2016.
-The sector accounted for 2.1 per cent (7.0 per cent) of the group's total revenues.
+Revenue in the Offshore/Marine sector decreased by 26.4 per cent from NOK 43.5 million in 2016 to NOK 32.0 million in 2017.
+The sector accounted for 1.3 per cent (2.1 per cent) of the group's total revenues.
 The decline in revenue is due to reduction in the Norwegian market, which is related to the very weak oil service market.
-The order backlog fell by 49.8 per cent.
-The decline in revenue is expected to taper off, but the market outlook continues to be negative.
+The order backlog increased by 80.6 per cent, but from a very low level.
+Kitron is in talks with potential customers, but although the bottom of the investment cycle may have been reached, Kitron does not currently forecast major revenue contribution from this sector.

-Important events in 2016
+Important events in 2017